ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 # Serpent.Common.MessageBus
 This is an asynchronous .NET Standard 2.0 message bus for usage in any project where a message bus is suitable.
-All messages are dispatched through the .NET TPL (which is included in .NET Framework
+All messages are dispatched through the .NET TPL (which is included in .NET Framework).

 ## Example